systechafrica/systechafrica.github.io/investments/intro.md

 - Click the hot links under the section **labelled 1** to access shortcut routes to commonly visited links in the investment module.

 -   Click the menu item links listed on the left side panel in section **labelled 2** to configure all investments related settings such as equities.

-**Tips**
+**Tip**

-All the links under label 1 can still be accessed on the left side panel although some are tacked under sub menus.
+- All the links under label 1 can still be accessed on the left side panel although some are tacked under sub menus.